Rabies

 What should I do if I have been exposed to rabies?

 1. Wash the wound well with soap and warm water under moderate pressure for at least 15 minutes.
-This greatly reduces the chance of any type of infection
+This greatly reduces the chance of infection

-2. Seek medical care from your health care provider or local public health unit right away
+2. Seek medical care from a health care provider or your local public health unit right away

 After exposure to a rabies virus, it is crucial to begin prevention treatment for rabies as soon as possible.
-It typically takes from 3 to 8 weeks before rabies symptoms start in humans but can be much longer.
-If you wait until the symptoms appear, it is usually too late to start effective medical treatment.
-If you think you have been exposed to a rabies virus, contact your local public health unit or health care provider, no matter how long since you were exposed.
-They will assess if you need rabies prevention treatment.
+It can take 3 to 8 weeks before rabies symptoms start in humans or longer.
+Even if a long time has passed since the exposure, contact your local public health unit or health care provider.
+They will assess whether you need rabies prevention treatment.

 What is the treatment for rabies exposure?

-For more information see HealthLinkBC File #07b Rabies immune globulin and vaccine.
+For more information visit HealthLinkBC File #07b Rabies immune globulin and vaccine.

 How can rabies be prevented?